 - Every member of our family contributes

-- LOTS and LOTS of touch in the form of hugs, tickling, kisses, play, etc
+- LOTS of family touch with husband and four son in the form of hugs, tickling, kisses, play, etc

 - Forage in our winter vegetable garden